More and more companies commit publicly to net zero. What does the pledge mean? And how is being "net zero" even doable?

 In many sectors, licenses to do any business will begin to depend on transparent pledges.
 "The world is turning so fast in terms of what good business looks like," Finsterwald says.
 "I do think it will look very different in ten years.
 It will become unprofitable to not be sustainable because nobody wants that anymore."

-LGT aims to reduce net emissions from its operations and investments to zero by 2030.
+LGT aims to reduce net emissions from its operations and its own investments to zero by 2030.
 With this step, LGT is once again underscoring its commitment to the Paris Agreement and a sustainable financial sector.